slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"Being pacifist in face of wolves is the source of endless tragedy."
 -- vox populi*

-> *"He who fights with monsters might take care lest he thereby become a monster.
-And if you gaze for long into an abyss, the abyss gazes also into you."
--- Friedrich Nietzsche [1844]*

 > *"A violent man will die a violent death."
 -- Lao Tzu [-571]*

 > *"With a gentleman I try to be a gentleman and a half, and with a fraud I try to be a fraud and a half."
 -- Otto von Bismarck [1815]*

+> *"He who fights with monsters might take care lest he thereby become a monster.
+And if you gaze for long into an abyss, the abyss gazes also into you."
+-- Friedrich Nietzsche [1844]*

 ### On defeating status quo

 <!--
-> *"Growth means change and change involves risk, stepping from the known to the unknown."  -- George Shinn*
 - we are fighting a trillion dollar propaganda machine with memes.
 -->